lidofinance/easy-track/specification.md

 # Abstract

-**Easy Track** is a type of voting where a motion is considered to have passed if the minimum objections threshold hasn’t been exceeded.
+**Easy Track** is a type of voting where a motion is considered to have passed if the minimum objections threshold hasn’t been reached.

 **EasyTrack contract** is the main contract, which implements the Easy Track voting mechanism.
 EasyTrack contract inherits from several OpenZeppelin contracts: